 This Web site provides information on activities in the Helvetia area.
 It is updated as information is received and a monthly E-mail newsletter, Helvetia Highlights, is sent to those who sign up.

-Tuesday, November 14.
-Monthly meeting of the Helvetia Restoration and Development Organization.
-2:00 p.m. at the Helvetia Public Library.
+Monday, February 10.
+Helvetia Restoration and Development Organization meeting.
+4:00 p.m. at the Helvetia Public Library.

 Wednesday, February 19.
 Farm Women's Club Meeting.
 1:00 p.m.